cwant/python-os-presentation/README.md

-# A presentation on python open source projects
+# A presentation on creating python open source projects

 See [https://cwant.github.io/python-os-presentation/#/](https://cwant.github.io/python-os-presentation/#/) for the rendered presentation.